The Max Patch Mountain & Harmon Den Area

 On the North Carolina/Tennessee state line, not far west of the Great Smoky Mountains, rises Max Patch Mountain.
 At 4629 feet elevation, this grassy summit is not the highest mountain in its immediate vicinity, but it is considered by some to be the "crown jewel of the Appalachian Trail".

-Between the Gorge and Max Patch Mountain is an area known as Harmon Den.
+Between the Gorge and the well-known Max Patch Mountain is a lesser-used area known as Harmon Den, accessible off of exit 7 on I-40.
 It contains quite a few more hiking trails and attractions to explore.
 A couple of off-trail waterfalls top off the list of attractions in the area.

 Aside from I-40, there are only a few winding country roads that connect you to this area, and there are no major towns in the immediate vicinity.

 There are nearly 40 miles of trails available in the area, including the Appalachian Trail, which runs along the spine of the mountains along the state line from I-40 up to Max Patch Mountain.
-Max Patch is by far the most popular destination for hiking in the immediate area.
+Max Patch is by far the most popular destination for hiking in the immediate area, and for good reason.

 If you just want to hike to the summit of Max Patch Mountain (and you do!), take the moderate, 1.4 mile Short Loop trail.
 For a more all-inclusive experience, continue another mile on the Long Loop trail, which passes through some forested areas as well as meadows lower down with awesome views back up to the top.
 The trails on Max Patch are well-signed and well-developed.